Megaemce/AnnoyScript/posts/The fastest way to work with arrays.md

  </div>

 > Next time you set yourself up for a good ninja push-up training, leave that fancy declarative kimono at home.
-Dress properly in ninja-imperative _[shinobi shōzoku](https://en.wikipedia.org/wiki/Ninja#Outerwear)_ outfit and remember to warm-up your workout array with some `fill` method and use of good, ol' `for` loop.
+Dress properly in ninja-imperative _[shinobi shōzoku](https://en.wikipedia.org/wiki/Ninja#Outerwear)_ outfit and remember to warm-up your workout array with some `fill` method[^3] and use of good, ol' `for` loop.

 {% include "likeButton.njk" %}

 [^1]: RIP in peace [Akira Toriyama](https://www.youtube.com/watch?v=7pSmhZFbCy0).
 [^2]: It's worth mentioning that those results were measured using V8 browser (which is currently covering [75.5%](https://gs.statcounter.com/browser-market-share) of the market).
 SpiderMonkey actually makes ninja style slower than laydev (with 3.04% of the market).
+[^3]: Actually clean `new Array(10000000)` performs excatly [as efficient](https://jsbench.me/jqltyhoctl/5) as the one with `fill`, so this step could be skipped.

 *[GCC]: GNU Compiler Collection
 *[V8]: JavaScript engine developed by Google for Chrome browser, but also used by Opera, Edge, Brave, Vivaldi and Samsung Internet